 Education at TRAA is always a live event that not only meets the individual employee’s educational requirements but also stays on the cutting edge of pre-hospital care.

-Another program recently incorporated in our education was the transition from CPR to CCR (cardio cerebral resuscitation).
+Recently incorporated in our education was the transition from CPR to CCR (cardio cerebral resuscitation).
 This cutting edge program changes the way we care for our patient in cardiac arrest and had been shown to significantly increase survival rates of patients suffering from sudden onset cardiac arrest.

 TRAA believes that the field providers employed here are truly the first step in seeing patients through from the time that they activate the 911 system to the time you are discharged from the hospital, not merely concentrating on the time that a patient is in our care.